Search by Provider Name

 VINA MOSES CENTER

-Provides clothing, books, household goods, hygiene items, and food.
+Provides clothing, food, household goods, hygiene items.
 Shopping allowed once per month.
 Exceptions made for special circumstances.
 Household items and appliances available for people transitioning into permanent housing.
-Labor closet available to supply folks with work boots & shoes, rain & safety gear, and other labor necessities including job interview attire.
+Workforce closet available with work boots & shoes, rain & safety gear, and other work necessities including job interview attire.

 968 NW Garfield Avenue